Sharing our paths, creating community

 10-11:30 daily (Choose one)

-1-2:50 daily (Choose one, except high school youth, who have their own class)
+1-2:50 daily: Teaching Methods and Strategies Classes (Choose one, except high school youth, who have their own class)

 Summer Institute 2019 Scholarship application available!